Welcome to Looking Glass. We take on the ancient human tradition of drawing objects around us in an entirely new medium: pixels!

 Rendering images using pixels is certainly the most mysterious artform in our current day, and perhaps even the most exciting.
-Made publicly well-known by artists like David Hockney, who controversially pioneered the iPad as a tool for creating artwork; going on to shock an art world steeped in tradition by showing it in extremely prestigious galeries like the Pompidou Centre in Paris.
+It has been made publicly well-known by artists like David Hockney, who shocked an art world steeped in tradition by showing his iPad paintings in extremely prestigious galleries like the Pompidou Centre in Paris.
 Digital artwork by definition simulates existing art mediums like charcoal, oil paint and pencils; using pixels to bring it to life on screen.
-What it also does is allows us to widely experiment; trying many effects out without any mess, and with the convenient ability to press “undo”.
+It also allows us to widely experiment; trying many effects out without any mess, and with the convenient ability to press “undo”.
 A far cry from the times when artists like Van Gogh couldn’t afford even the paint to work with, we now have an entire gamut of colours at our fingertips, and it’s luminous, non-toxic and entirely portable.
 Hockney says "I just happen to be an artist who uses the iPad, I'm not an iPad artist.
 It's just a medium".
 On that note, let the exploration begin.

 Saturday June 29th, 2:30-4:30pm / STILL LIFE THEME: Winter Produce

 Thursday August 1st, 6:30-8:30pm / STILL LIFE THEME: Tea & Coffee

 Saturday August 10th, 2:30-4:30pm / STILL LIFE THEME: Objects Found